 NOTE: Students may participate in one or more Tracks for Temple Teens for the same single payment of tuition.
 All Triple T participants also meet up for five Triple T experiences:

-Triple T Retreat: All 7th-12th graders spend the weekend at Camp Alonim in Simi Valley (October 25-27) (Additional Tuition)
+Triple T Retreat: All 7th-12th graders spend the weekend at Camp Alonim in Simi Valley (October 25-27) (Additional Tuition).
+Registration and waiver form for this trip found here.

 T.G.I.S: Thank God It’s Shabbat, 2 teen-led creative services for Shabbat (February 7, 7:30-9:00 pm) and for Havdalah (May 10, 6:30-9:00 pm)